 Scholarship Description: The TaiwanICDF provides scholarships for higher education and has developed undergraduate, graduate and Ph.D. programs in cooperation with renowned partner universities in Taiwan.

 Duration of award(s): It is applicable for Undergraduate Program (maximum four years), for Master’s Program (maximum two years) and for Ph.D.
 Program (maximum four years).

 What does it cover?
-Entitlements: The TaiwanICDF provides each scholarship recipient with a fully-funded position, including return airfare, housing, tuition and credit fees, insurance, textbook costs, and a monthly allowance.
+Entitlements: The TaiwanICDF provides each scholarship recipient with a full scholarship, including return airfare, housing, tuition and credit fees, insurance, textbook costs, and a monthly allowance.